Best Drum Dampeners

 3M no residue duct tape

-According to many real drummers across at least 3 forums, and 755+ real customers on Amazon, the 3M No Residue Duct Tape is the best option for drum dampening.
+According to many real drummers across at least 3 forums, and 6000+ customers across music stores, the 3M No Residue Duct Tape is the best option for drum dampening.

-Other brands might work, but 3M has establish itself as the market leader when it comes to no residue tapes and other consumer products.
+However, 3M has establish itself as the market leader when it comes to no-residue tapes and other consumer products.

 Their product quality is consistent which means you won’t have to worry about leaving residue on your drum heads and dealing with sticky heads while you drum.

-I’ve also noticed that even though no label duct tapes do mention that they leave ‘no residue’, these tend to leak or stick when the weather gets warm.
+I’ve also noticed that even though no label duct tapes do mention that they leave ‘no residue’, there’s a possibility for some of these to leak or stick when the weather gets warm.

 Do take note that the ‘guarantee‘ on the 3M no residue duct tape is for 6 months.